 - Spayed after one heat cycle, the puppy’s risk of getting breast cancer rises to 7-8%.

 - If the puppy is spayed after her second heat, the risk shoots up to 26%.

 - One out of four unspayed dogs over 4 years of age tend to develop one or more breast tumors in their lives, and about half of such tumors are malignant.
 Additionally, about half to 75% of these malignant tumors will kill the dog by recurrence or metastasizing to the lungs within one to two years.

-If you choose not to spay your dog, it is important to examine her mammary glands every month, starting at 4 years of age.
+If, for whatever reason, you choose not to spay your dog, be sure to examine her mammary glands every month, starting at 4 years of age.
 If you feel a lump or swelling, take her to the vet immediately.